9 Tips for Building a Healthy Relationship with Your Partner

-According to Stephen R. Covey, “Most people do not listen with the intent to understand; they listen with the intent to reply.”1 So it’s no surprise that the common complaint that your partner “doesn’t listen to me” has almost become a relationship cliché.
+In his book 7 Habits of Highly Effective People, Stephen R. Covey says that “Most people do not listen with the intent to understand; they listen with the intent to reply.”
+So it’s no surprise that the common complaint that your partner “doesn’t listen to me” has almost become a relationship cliché.
 Active listening is fundamental to understanding your partner’s needs and experiences while also helping you grow closer as a couple.
 Learn more about how to develop active listening skills from relationship expert Dr. Susan Krauss Whitbourne.

 Put down your smartphones

 Especially given the difficulty finding quality time to spend together, the last thing you want to do is sabotage that time by staring at your phone.
 Nevertheless, research shows that cell phone use is negatively affecting relationships and limiting couples’ communication skills.1 Try setting ground rules, such as cellphone and Internet free times and zones in the home.